Nayeema123/Survival_Analysis/README.md

 > Characterized distinct survival profiles associated with high and low expression levels of key genes within each cluster.

 > Provided insights into potential biomarkers and therapeutic targets based on gene expression patterns and survival associations.

+# Conclusion
+The survival analysis reveals that the expression of the selected gene (NUP43) affects survival patterns differently across clusters:
+> Significant impact in Cluster 1.

+> No significant impact in Clusters 2 and 3.

+These findings can guide further research into understanding the role of NUP43 in breast cancer subtypes and could potentially inform targeted therapeutic strategies based on cluster-specific gene expression profiles.